openstack/openstack-manuals/doc/admin-guide/source/telemetry-best-practices.rst

 ---------------

 #.
 The Telemetry service collects a continuously growing set of data.
 Not
-   all the data will be relevant for a cloud administrator to monitor.
+   all the data will be relevant for an administrator to monitor.

    -  Based on your needs, you can edit the ``pipeline.yaml`` configuration file to include a selected number of meters while disregarding the